MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 Write-Ahead Logging (WAL) writes changes into a separate WAL file first.
 A COMMIT is a special record appended to the WAL file, which allows multiple transactions to occur in a single WAL file.
 A WAL file is merged back into the database file in a special operation called a **checkpoint**.

-WAL can be significantly faster for local database scenarios because readers and writers do not block each other, allowing read and write operations to be concurrent.
-However, WAL mode does not allow changes to the **page size**, adds additional file associations to the database, and adds the extra **checkpointing** operation.
+WAL can be faster for local databases because readers and writers do not block each other, allowing read and write operations to be concurrent.
+However, WAL mode doesn't allow changes to the **page size**, adds additional file associations to the database, and adds the extra **checkpointing** operation.

 To enable WAL in SQLite.NET, call the `EnableWriteAheadLoggingAsync` method on the `SQLiteAsyncConnection` instance: